Jack Nicastro

 Beyond BASED?
 The Digital Markets Act's Influence on US Antitrust Legislation

-Please join ITIF’s Schumpeter Project on Competition Policy for a panel with top experts to discuss tech-specific antitrust bills mirroring the EU’s Digital Markets Act, the implications of those bills for competition in the United States, and their potential effects on America’s leading tech firms, innovation, and consumers.
+Watch now for a panel discussion with top experts as they discuss tech-specific antitrust bills mirroring the EU’s Digital Markets Act, the implications of those bills for competition in the United States, and their potential effects on America’s leading tech firms, innovation, and consumers.